 Publications

-Under review: Menemenlis, S., Vecchi, G. A., Gao, K., Smith, J. A., Cheng, K. (2023).
+Menemenlis, S., Vecchi, G. A., Gao, K., Smith, J. A., Cheng, K. (2024).
 Extreme rainfall risk in Hurricane Ida’s aftermath: an analysis with convection-permitting ensemble hindcasts.
+Journal of the Atmospheric Sciences 81, 1165–79. https://doi.org/10.1175/JAS-D-23-0160.1.

 Menemenlis, S., White, S. M., Ibarra, D. E., Lora, J. M. (2022).
 A proxy-model comparison for mid-Pliocene warm period hydroclimate in the Southwestern US.
 Earth and Planetary Science Letters 596, 117803. https://doi.org/10.1016/j.epsl.2022.117803.